laurengarcia/url-metadata/README.md

 ```

 If you'd like to extend this functionality beyond YouTube attribution, create an issue or pull request in [GitHub](https://github.com/LevelNewsOrg/url-metadata).

+#### Option: Decode
+You can supply a custom function to decode the metadata scraped from the url.
+Example decoding of EUC-JP (Japanese) metadata can be found in `example/decode.js`.

+If you pass in an options.decode() function, this module will force the [request](https://www.npmjs.com/package/request) module to return the scraped metadata as a buffer to decode().
+This module is not opinionated about what you do in the decode() function, only that it accepts a buffer as its argument and returns a string.

 #### Option: Encode
 You can supply a custom function to encode the metadata fields before they are returned from this module, see `example/encode.js`: